9 Must-Do’s While Staying in Downtown Portland, Oregon

 Washington Park is hands down the best attraction in the Portland region.
 Conveniently, this natural oasis is located just a 10 minute drive (or Lyft/Uber ride) from downtown.
 This massive park is home to the Oregon Zoo, the Portland Japanese Garden, the Hoyt Arboretum, the Portland Children’s Museum, as well as hundreds of miles of beautiful woodsy trails.

-The zoo, while small at just 60 acres, is pretty impressive with a diverse mix of animals including many endangered species.
-Unique features include an underwater seal exhibit, a fantastic elephant exhibit, a polar bear exhibit, and a beautiful Pacific Northwest section featuring native plants and animals.
+The zoo, while small at just 60 acres, is pretty impressive, being that it is home to a diverse mix of animals including many endangered species.
+Unique features include an underwater seal exhibit, a fantastic elephant exhibit, an impressive polar passage exhibit, and a beautiful Pacific Northwest section featuring native plants and animals.
 Lots of trees give this zoo a really natural feel as opposed to most others.
 The mix of indoor and outdoor exhibits comes in handy weather-wise, as there are plenty of places to escape the inevitable rain.

 2. Check out the local coffee scene